brendanjryan/tweetstories/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-A small twitter bot designed to continuously delete all of an account's tweets which are older than 24 hours.
+A small twitter bot designed to continuously delete all of an account's tweets which are older than one week.

 This application was designed to run indefinitely on Heroku's "free" teir and will keep itsself alive via a small http server which pings itsself.